doug-martin/declare.js/README.md

 ###Multiple Inheritance / Mixins

-define also allows the use of multiple super classes.
+declare also allows the use of multiple super classes.
 This is useful if you have generic classes that provide functionality but shouldnt be used on their own.

 Lets define a mixin that allows us to watch for property changes.